TaalVerena/cuppa-cake/README.md

 ## Web Marketing
 Cuppa Cake stands as a B2C e-commerce platform that targets customers looking for high-quality cakes, cake jars, cupcakes, and cake pops.
 The platform offers a range of products for different occasions, including birthdays, weddings, and special events.
 Cuppa Cake aims to provide customers with a convenient and enjoyable shopping experience, allowing them to browse through a variety of products, place orders, and contact the business for enquiries.

+Utilizing a newsletter signup, social media icons, and content marketing, Cuppa Cake aims to engage customers, build brand loyalty, and drive traffic to the site.
+The platform is optimized for search engines, allowing customers to find the site easily and increase visibility online.
+Cuppa Cake offers a variety of products, easy navigation, secure payment methods, and customer support, providing customers with a seamless shopping experience.

 ### Advantages
 Cuppa Cake offers several advantages to customers, including:
-- Wide range of products: Cuppa Cake offers a variety of cakes, cake jars, cupcakes, and cake pops for different occasions.
+- **Wide range of products:** Cuppa Cake offers a variety of cakes, cake jars, cupcakes, and cake pops for different occasions.

-- Easy navigation: The site features a user-friendly design with easy navigation, allowing customers to browse through products and place orders.
+- **Easy navigation:** The site features a user-friendly design with easy navigation, allowing customers to browse through products and place orders.

-- Secure payment: Cuppa Cake uses secure payment methods to ensure that customer transactions are safe and protected.
+- **Secure payment:** Cuppa Cake uses secure payment methods to ensure that customer transactions are safe and protected.

-- Customer support: Cuppa Cake provides customer support through a contact form, allowing customers to send messages and enquiries to the business.
+- **Customer support:** Cuppa Cake provides customer support through a contact form, allowing customers to send messages and enquiries to the business.

-- Newsletter: Cuppa Cake offers a newsletter signup for customers to receive updates, promotions, and special offers.
+- **Newsletter:** Cuppa Cake offers a newsletter signup for customers to receive updates, promotions, and special offers.

-- Responsive design: The site is responsive and displays correctly on all devices, providing a seamless shopping experience for customers.
+- **Responsive design:** The site is responsive and displays correctly on all devices, providing a seamless shopping experience for customers.

-- SEO: Cuppa Cake is optimized for search engines, allowing customers to find the site easily and increase visibility online.
+- **SEO:** Cuppa Cake is optimized for search engines, allowing customers to find the site easily and increase visibility online.

-- Social media: Cuppa Cake uses social media icons in the footer to connect with customers and promote products through social channels.
+- **Social media:** Cuppa Cake uses social media icons in the footer to connect with customers and promote products through social channels.

 ### Target Audience
 Cuppa Cake targets customers looking for high-quality cakes, cake jars, cupcakes, and cake pops for different occasions.
 The platform is designed for customers who enjoy sweet treats and celebrating special occasions.
 Cuppa Cake aims to provide customers with a convenient and enjoyable shopping experience, allowing them to browse through products, place orders, and contact the business for enquiries.

 ### Marketing Strategy
-- Newsletter: Cuppa Cake offers a newsletter signup for customers to receive updates, promotions, and special offers.
+- **Newsletter:** Cuppa Cake offers a newsletter sig nup for customers to receive updates, promotions, and special offers.
-- Social media: Cuppa Cake uses social media icons in the footer to connect with customers and promote products through social channels.
+- **Social media:** Cuppa Cake uses social media icons in the footer to connect with customers and promote products through social channels.
-- Content marketing: Cuppa Cake plans to create a blog with articles about baking, recipes, and cake decorating to engage customers and provide valuable content.
+- **Content marketing:** Cuppa Cake plans to create a blog with articles about baking, recipes, and cake decorating to engage customers and provide valuable content.
-- Influencer marketing: Cuppa Cake aims to collaborate with influencers and bloggers to promote products and reach a wider audience.
+- **Influencer marketing:** Cuppa Cake aims to collaborate with influencers and bloggers to promote products and reach a wider audience.
-- Facebook business page: Cuppa Cake has created a Facebook business page to connect with customers, share updates, and promote products through social media.
+- **Facebook business page:** Cuppa Cake has created a Facebook business page to connect with customers, share updates, and promote products through social media.

 ![Facebook Landing Page](README_files/images/facebook-landing-page.png)